Creepiness: Individuals

 Creepiness can be caused by the appearance of an individual.

 Another study investigated the characteristics that make people creepy.
 Creepy people were thought to be more often male than female by an overwhelming majority of participants (around 95% of both male and female participants).
 Another study conducted by Watt et al. also found that participants associated the ectomorphic body type (more linear) with creepiness, more than the other two body types (51% vs mesomorphic, 24% and endomorphic, 23%).
 Other cues of creepiness included low hygiene, especially according to female participants, and a disheveled appearance.
 Participants also identified the face as an area with potentially creepy features: in particular the eyes and the teeth.
 Both of those physical features were deemed creepy not only for their unpleasant appearance (ex. squinty eyes or crooked teeth) but also for the movements and expressions they engaged it (ex. darting eye movements and odd smiles).

-In fact, appearance doesn't seem to be the only factor making an individual creepy: behaviors provide cues as well.
+In fact, appearance does not seem to be the only factor making an individual creepy: behaviors provide cues as well.
 Behaviors such as "being unusually quiet and staring (34%), following or lurking (15%), behaving abnormally (21%), or in a socially awkward, "sketchy" or suspicious way (20%)" are all contributing to a feeling of creepiness, as described by Watt et al.'s study.